 Smoked Salmon, traditionally smoked using selected aromatic oak chips using a technique perfected by five generations of fishermen.

-With its rich and distinctive flavour and firm oily flesh our Scottish farmed Salmon is sourced from the cold, clean, fast moving waters off Shetland.
-Farmed with the greatest of care to ensure that you receive the best quality Salmon each and every time.
+With its rich and distinctive flavour and firm oily flesh our Scottish farmed salmon is sourced from the cold clean waters off Shetland.
+Farmed with the greatest of care to ensure that you receive the best salmon to your plate.
+(Serves 6-8)

 Caution: Although every care has been taken to remove bones, some may remain.

-Smoked salmon is a high protein, oily fish which contains large amounts of beneficial fats.
-It is very high in omega-3 fats, containing 2180mg per 100g.
-It is also high in vitamin B1, B3, B6, B12, vitamin D, phosphorus and selenium.
+Salmon is a high protein, oily fish which contains large amounts of beneficial fats.
+It is very high in omega-3 and contains 3250mg per 100g.
+It is also high in vitamin B1, B3, B12, vitamin D, vitamin E, phosphorus and selenium.

 |Nutrient||Amount per 100g (as sold)||% of RI|